AVGVSTVS96/react-shiki/package/README.md

 The component accepts several props in addition to language and theme:

 - `showLanguage: boolean` - Shows the language name in the top right corner of the code block.
-- `style: object` - Style object to be passed to the component.
+- `addDefaultStyles`: boolean - Adds default styles (padding, overflow handling, and border-radius) to the code block.
 - `as: string` - The component to be rendered.
 Defaults to 'pre'.
 - `className: string` - Class name to be passed to the component.
+- `style: object` - Style object to be passed to the component.

 ```tsx
 function Houston() {